 Rudolf Chaudoire was an entrepreneur and industrialist from the Ruhr area who was especially committed to supporting young people’s vocational education.
 Named after him, the Rudolf Chaudoire Foundation was established by testamentary decree to support young academics and their research.
 Since 1995, the Rudolf Chaudoire Prize is awarded to exceptional academics at TU Dortmund University.

-A committee consisting of the Vice-Rector Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.
+The awarding of the Rudolf Chaudoire Prize is now decided by a committee consisting of the Vice President Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.

 Rudolf Chaudoire Prize 2020